CANITEY/obsidian/5 - Main Notes/VHOSTs.md

 ## VHOSTing types
 ### IP based
-in this type, server is configure to host more than one website, but each of them has a unique IP address.

-when you send a request to the server, server routes the request based on the IP address associated with
+in this type, server is configure to host more than one website, but each of them has a unique IP address. when you send a request to the server, server routes the request based on the IP address associated with it

 ### Name based